stackup-wallet/keystore/doc/spec.md

 The `data` input is passed in by the user during a transaction and the `config` input is always equal to the `config` portion of the UCMT `node`.

-In the example of a `SimpleECDSAVerifier`, the `data` is the 64 byte ECDSA signature while the `config` is the 20 byte signer address.
+In the example of an ECDSA verifier, the `data` could be the 64 byte ECDSA signature while the `config` is the 20 byte signer address.
 The function `validateData` would then return an equality check on `config == ecrecover(message, data)`.

 It is worth noting that there is no enforced data structure on the `data` and `config` input.
 This is entirely up to the `Verifier` to determine based on the intended validation scheme.